 Now let’s unpack that.

 The name suggests it’s related to DoS, or Denial of Service.
-Denial of Service just means taking a system down.
+Denial of Service just means knocking a system offline so its users can’t access it.
 A regular denial of service usually requires some kind of vulnerability or misconfiguration that an attacker can exploit to, say, shut down a web server.
 Frequently a regular DoS involves sending a specially crafted packet to the server.
+That just means sending data to the server that it’s not expecting, and causing it to malfunction.

 It’s fairly common for the monthly updates that come out for Windows and other operating systems to correct Denial of Service issues.

-Distributed Denial of Service attacks are different.
-Instead of taking out the service by sending a specially crafted packet, a DDoS just overwhelms the server with traffic, hoping to eventually either slow the server down to the point of being unusable by running the CPU up to 100 percent, or cause something to crash due to the load.
+Distributed Denial of Service attacks are less clever.
+Instead of taking out the service by sending a specially crafted packet, a DDoS just overwhelms the server with traffic, hoping to eventually either slow the server down to the point of being unusable by running the CPU up to 100 percent, causing something to crash due to the load, or just overwhelming its network connection with more traffic than it can handle.

 You can think of DoS as a surgical attack, and DDoS as a kind of brute force attack.
-And since the attack originates and comes from the Internet at large, the attacker doesn’t have to gain any kind of a foothold on the target network.
+If DoS is picking a lock, DDoS is throwing a rock through a window.
+And since a DDoS attack originates and comes from the Internet at large, the attacker doesn’t have to gain any kind of a foothold on the target network.

 The roots of DDoSing